I love, love, love my tiny mini Filofax planner. It makes me smile as well as anyone who sees it!

 Further to abbreviating, think about what details you really need to include – are you writing down extra info that you really already know in your head?
 If it’s redundant, keep it as short as it can be to remain useful.

 Hacks – Some talented folk have gone so far as to make card holders for their mini Filofax planners.
 Even if you don’t use yours as a wallet, you might want a card holder insert for bits and bobs or stamps!
-Check out this tutorial from Jamie, one of those clever crafty souls who has been kind enough to make a guide for others.
+Check out these tutorials from Jamie and Sharondippity, some of those clever crafty souls who were kind enough to make a guide for others.

 Insert a sheet for overflow – if you are needing to squeeze in a little more info in your week or month, you can always stick another sheet in there.
 It’s funny how on a larger size planner that doesn’t appeal to me, but it is completely perfect to me in my mini.
 I think it’s because I know I am only putting what I truly need in my mini, and so it’s worth putting the extra sheets in if they have earned their place.